 The radiofrequency ablation procedure is performed under very light sedation, and there is essentially no recovery or downtime.
 Four special needles are inserted around the knee in very specific locations and connected to an advanced FDA-approved radio-frequency generator.
 The needles then emit a radio-frequency signal to eliminate the nerve signals causing pain in your knee and are then removed.
 The knee pain is no longer generated, and the results typically last between 6 months and 2 years.

-Dr. Enayati often combines radiofrequency ablation with regenerative medicine and stem cells treatments.
+Dr. Enayati and Dr. Gruver often combine radiofrequency ablation with regenerative medicine and stem cells treatments.
 This allows for immediate pain relief so that the patient can participate in more active physical therapy and knee muscle rebalancing, while the regenerative therapy helps the damaged knee cartilage regenerate on a cellular level over the course of the next 3-4 months.

 Absolutely.
 New studies on this subject are coming out all the time and the results are exciting.
 Below are a few examples of studies recently published in reputable medical journals.